CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill that efficiently covers Azure AI Gateway configuration with concrete CLI commands, clear policy references, and excellent progressive disclosure.
-Its main weakness is the lack of explicit validation steps after key operations like backend creation and policy application, which would strengthen the workflow clarity for these potentially error-prone operations.
+This is a well-structured skill that efficiently covers Azure AI Gateway configuration with executable commands, clear policy references, and excellent progressive disclosure.
+The main weakness is the lack of explicit validation steps after key operations like backend creation and policy application, which would strengthen the workflow clarity.
+The troubleshooting table is a nice touch for common failure modes.

 Suggestions